International Union for Conservation of Nature: Consolidating its position in the international environmental movement: 1966–1975

 IUCN entered into an agreement with the United Nations Environment Programme UNEP to provide regular reviews of world conservation.
-The income this generated, combined with growing revenue via WWF, put the organisation on relatively sound financial footing for the first time since 1948.
+The income this generated, combined with growing revenue via WWF, put the organization on relatively sound financial footing for the first time since 1948.

 This period saw the beginning of a gradual change in IUCN's approach to conservation in which it tried to become more appealing to the developing world.

 The World Conservation Strategy 1975–1985

 In 1975 IUCN started work on the World Conservation Strategy (1980).
 The drafting process, and the discussions with the UN agencies involved, led to an evolution in thinking within IUCN and growing acceptance of the fact that conservation of nature by banning human presence no longer worked.
 The Strategy was followed in 1982 by the World Charter for Nature, which was adopted by the United Nations General Assembly, after preparation by IUCN.

 In 1980, IUCN and WWF moved into shared new offices in Gland, Switzerland.
 This marked a phase of closer cooperation with WWF, but the close ties between IUCN and WWF were severed in 1985 when WWF decided to take control of its own field projects, which so far had been run by IUCN.